 Rachel Page focuses her practice on the representation of health care and life sciences companies.
-She has represented hospitals, health systems, managed care organizations, physician group practices, pharmaceutical and medical device manufacturers, and emerging and established companies in the digital health sector.
+She represents hospitals, health systems, managed care organizations, physician group practices, pharmaceutical and medical device manufacturers, and emerging and established companies in the digital health sector.

-Rachel has counseled clients on regulatory and compliance issues, including federal and state anti-kickback statutes, Medicare and Medicaid reimbursement, licensure, direct-to-consumer telemedicine, and state corporate practice of medicine doctrines.
-She has defended health care clients in investigations and litigation relating to the False Claims Act, the federal Anti-Kickback Statute, and the Stark Law brought by federal agencies and qui tam whistleblowers.
+Rachel counsels clients on regulatory and compliance issues, including federal and state anti-kickback statutes, Medicare and Medicaid reimbursement, the Physician Payments Sunshine Act (Open Payments), compliance program development and assessment, clinical research and U.S. Food & Drug Administration (FDA) regulations, licensure, direct-to-consumer telemedicine, and state corporate practice of medicine doctrines.
+She also defends health care and life sciences clients in investigations and litigation relating to the False Claims Act, the federal Anti-Kickback Statute, and the Stark Law brought by federal agencies and qui tam whistleblowers.

 Her experience also includes advising clients engaged in strategic transactions, including hospital, hospice, home health, and physician practice acquisitions; private equity investments; and corporate and commercial arrangements in the life sciences industry.